Pest control in forestry

 Possums

 Possums can be very damaging to young stands of trees, particularly in winter and spring when nutrition sources are harder to find.
-Possum damage may be minimal over a single season but can become economically significant if it continues to occur over several years.
+Possum damage may be minimal over a single season but can become economically significant if it continues to happen over several years.

 Pigs